 In the Zabaykalsky region, a contractor company, supposed to carry out road repair work worth more than 10 million rubles [$105,000], did not start work, explaining that the directors and employees were mobilized in June.
 However, later the Federal Antimonopoly Service found out that the documents confirming this statement were false, and the company was included in the register of unscrupulous suppliers.

-In the village of Muzhi in the Yamalo-Nenets autonomous region [Russia's constituent subject], the district administration planned to erect a monument to those killed during the "special military operation" worth 5.7 million rubles [$ 59,000].
+In the village of Muzhi in the Yamalo-Nenets autonomous region [Russia's federal subject], the district administration planned to erect a monument to those killed during the "special military operation" worth 5.7 million rubles [$ 59,000].
 The money will be allocated from the budget.
 Two out of the 3,700 local residents were killed in the war.

 Research and production centers for the development of drones will be opened in three regions of Russia: in Saint Petersburg and in the Tomsk and Samara regions.
 A total of 48 centers are supposed to appear by 2030.